Future Faculty Program - Teaching Excellence & Educational Innovation - Carnegie Mellon University

 The Future Faculty Program helps graduate students develop and document their teaching skills in preparation for a faculty career.
-Participants in this program learn the principles of effective course design and pedagogy through our seminars, receive feedback on their teaching through observations, and apply what they have learned in completing a course design project as well as an individualized project of their choosing.
+Participants in this program learn the principles of effective course design and pedagogy through our seminars, receive feedback on their teaching through teaching feedback consultations, and apply what they have learned in completing a course & syllabus design project and a statement of teaching philosophy project.

 What will I gain from completing the program?